Kirsten Finucane

-Annabel Kirsten Finucane is a New Zealand pediatric heart surgeon, and was Chief Surgeon of the Paediatric and Congenital Cardiac Service at Starship Hospital in Auckland for twenty years.
+Annabel Kirsten Finucane is a New Zealand paediatric heart surgeon, and was Chief Surgeon of the Paediatric and Congenital Cardiac Service at Starship Hospital in Auckland for twenty years.
 In 2009 Finucane was appointed an Officer of the New Zealand Order of Merit for services to medicine, in particular paediatric heart surgery.
 In 2021 Finucane was appointed a Companion of the New Zealand Order of Merit for services to health, particularly paediatric heart surgery.

 Early life and education

 Finucane was educated at Epsom Girls Grammar School, and then completed a medical degree at the University of Auckland.
 She trained in New Zealand and the UK.
 Finucane didn't initially intend to study medicine, and then when she did, did not intend to be a paediatric surgeon.
 She was advised by other surgeons that it would not be possible to have a family and work as a surgeon, and additionally she used to faint at the sight of blood.
-During three months spent working in Nepal she realised she no longer fainted, and was able to train as a pediatric surgeon at Green Lane Hospital.
+During three months spent working in Nepal she realised she no longer fainted, and was able to train as a paediatric surgeon at Green Lane Hospital.